 A few months ago, social services called me because of my daughter's absences from school.
 It happens when she's with her father.
-Nevertheless, it seems that whatever happens, it's my responsibility.
-They subtly forced me to attend mediation sessions with him, knowing that he had abused me psychologically.
+But it seems that whatever happens, it's my responsibility.
+They subtly forced me to attend mediation sessions with him, knowing he had abused me psychologically.
 It was hell.
 In later sessions, they told me what a bad mother I was, that my education couldn't be the most important thing in my life, that I had to "follow through with my obligations as a woman".

-Not long ago, when he came to pick my daughter up, he physically assaulted me.
+Not long ago, when he came

+to pick my daughter up, he physically assaulted me.
 I went to the doctor and I reported him.
-It's still being processed and the judge hasn't made a decision on the case, although the truth is I don't have much hope.
+The judge hasn't made a decision on the case, although the truth is I don't have much hope.
 We live in a sexist society.